1979 Rhodesian general election: Reactions

+Aftermath

 Changes during the Assembly

 John Moses Chirimbani (UANC, Manicaland) was elected as the Speaker of the House of Assembly on 8 May 1979, and therefore an ex officio member.
 On 25 May, John Zwenhamo Ruredzo was appointed to replace him.

 Robert Siyoka (UNFP, Matabeleland South) resigned, and was replaced by Sami Thomani Siyoka on 28 June 1979.

 On 25 June 1979 James Chikerema led a group of eight elected UANC members in resigning from the party, and on 29 June seven of the eight formed the Zimbabwe Democratic Party.
 Actor Mupinyuri (UANC, Mashonaland Central) rejoined the UANC shortly after resigning from it.
 The seven who joined are denoted by asterisks in the lists above.
 A questionable wording in the electoral law led to the UANC taking legal action to disqualify the seven on the grounds that they had to keep their membership of the party to remain members of the Assembly, but Chikerema was successful in defending the right to break away.

 Hilary Gwyn Squires resigned in June 1979, moving to South Africa to take up a legal career.
 David Colville Smith was returned unopposed as Rhodesian Front candidate for Borrowdale constituency on 24 July 1979.

 Terrence Mashambanhaka (UANC, Mashonaland Central) was murdered on 16 September 1979 after being lured to an ambush at 'peace talks' with ZANLA forces.
 Abel Muringazuwa Madombwe was appointed to the Assembly to replace him on 27 November 1979.

 Theunis de Klerk (RF, Lundi) was killed in a rocket attack on his home on 20 September 1979.
 Donald Galbraith Goddard was returned unopposed to follow him on 30 November 1979.